 Tell people when they haven’t met your expectations.
 Be kind, but don’t save things up for a performance review.
 Check in with them regularly.
 I once had a manager who called me once in 8 months.
 You can imagine how it would have felt to be sitting in a remote office with barely any contact for so long.

 Establish good rapport with your team and communicate frequently.
 Don’t make it difficult to talk to you.
-A review I read recently on Glassdoor spoke of a manager who arrived at midday and shut the door to her office until 6pm when she would emerge and make herself available, expecting the staff to hold onto their queries until they should have left for the day.
+A review I read recently on Glassdoor spoke of a manager who arrived at midday and shut the door to her office until 6pm when she would emerge and make herself available, expecting the staff to hold onto their queries until they should have already left for the day.

 Develop habits around giving regular, constructive feedback.
 Even better, take a coaching approach to these conversations and remember that leading staff is like raising children – we have to want the best for them and love them enough to help them grow into the people they are here to be.